uport-project/veramo-website/docs/guides/cli.md

 ### Create an identity

 The first thing you will want to do is create an identifier using the `create` command.
-This command will create a DID and store the keys in a local database
+This command will create a DID and store the keys in a local database.

 ```bash
 # daf identity-manager --create